BuilderIO/hydration-overlay/README.md

 ## Caveats

-This package works by comparing the HTML received from the server with the HTML rendered by the client, which has one improtant consequence.
+This package works by comparing the HTML received from the server with the HTML rendered by the client, which has one important consequence.
 React re-renders the entire app when hydration fails, potentially introducing even more changes.

 The biggest example is `style` attributes: React appends `;` to each one and alters the whitespace.
 In [more extreme examples](https://x.com/samijaber_/status/1734760349662957906?s=20), it causes enormous diffs for properties like `all: unset`.